ChemAI-Lab/ofdft_nflows/README.md

-# OF-DFT with Continuous Normalizing Flows
+# OF-DFT with Continuous-time Normalizing Flows

 This repository contains the original implementation of the experiments for ["Orbital-Free Density Functional Theory with Continuous Normalizing Flows"](archive).